Tebaks/Codingame-Code4Life/README.md

 ```

 # Wood 1 to Bronz
 In this league now we should diogneise our samples so first I took 3 undiagnosed sample and diagnoise all.
+Boss robot wasn't smart in this league so I just beat him with taking rank 2 samples.

 # Bronze to Silver
 In bronze I decided to play more aggresively and I create a attack function.

- ## Attack Function
+ ### Attack Function
 I'm looking enemy robot's first sample and I check if I block it with only taking 1 molecule, if I can I take that molecule anyway.

- ## Choosing Sample
+ ### Choosing Sample
  I change my sample pick method.
  ```rs
  fn pickBestSampleV2(player:&Player,availables:[i32;5]) -> Sample{